COVID-19 and your visit to the Cave and Basin National Historic Site

 Important information about your visit to the Cave and Basin National Historic Site

-The Cave and Basin National Historic Site is closed to help protect the health and safety of visitors and employees.
+- The Cave and Basin National Historic Site

 Due to COVID-19 safety considerations, the following services and facilities are NOT available at this time:

-- Entry into the Cave and Basin National Historic Site has increased cleaning of our facilities.
+- The Cave and Basin National Historic Site has increased cleaning of our facilities.

 This is an evolving situation.
 For more information visit the Public Health Agency of Canada Coronavirus disease page, the Alberta Health Services Coronavirus disease page, Town of Banff Coronavirus disease page and the Town of Banff Temporary Mask Bylaw page